-4 days from £2215pp plus international flights.
+4 days from £2789pp plus international flights.

 If your main focus in coming to Rwanda is to see the mountain gorillas, this is the trip for you.
-A short trip to the gorillas is easier and cheaper in Rwanda than in Uganda due to the distance of the gorillas from the incoming airports.
+A short trip to the gorillas is easier in Rwanda than in Uganda due to the distance of the gorillas from the incoming airports.

-A Gorilla safari is never going to be a cheap option as the permits are very expensive, but most people agree that the experience is absolutely worth it - especially given that it is the travellers visiting these incredible creatures which pay for their protection.
+A gorilla safari is never going to be a cheap option as the permits are very expensive, but most people agree that the experience is absolutely worth it - especially given that it is the travellers visiting these incredible creatures which pay for their protection.
 Without tourism, gorillas would most likely be poached to extinction.
 Your hour with them will become one of your most treasured wildlife memories.

 This is a private tailor made safari so you can change anything you want, and you can take the trip at any time you like.
 It's probably also worth pointing out that the price reduces significantly if there are more than 2 people in your party.
 This trip has been costed on 2 people travelling together.
 You have a driver/guide and private vehicle of your own.